voxel-wiki/voxel-wiki.github.io/content/wiki/persistence/index.md

 }
 ```

-If this seems like a waste of time to you,
-or somehow find this too complicated:
+If this feels like a waste of time to you, or somehow seems too complicated:
 it very much isn't, don't be an idiot, *just do it*.
 Your future self will thank you.